Kuoxen/obc-website/docs/Glossary.md

 <tr>
 <td width="32%"><b>Public transaction</b></td>
 <td>
-A transaction with its payload in the open.
-Anyone with access to a chain network can interrogate the details of public transaction.
+A transaction with an open payload.
+Anyone with access to the chain network can interrogate the details of a public transaction.
 </td>
 </tr>
 <tr>
 <td width="32%"><b>Confidential transaction</b></td>
 <td>
-A transaction with encrypted payload.
+A transaction with an encrypted payload.
 If the transaction is a deployment transaction, then all subsequent invocation transactions calling that chaincode deployed must also be confidential.
 </td>
 </tr>
 </table>